 What is a Recurring Payment?

-Also known as continuous payment authority, a recurring payment is where you give a company your credit or debit card details and allow them to them to take regular payments from your account.
+Also known as continuous payment authority, a recurring payment is where you give a company your credit or debit card details and allow them to take regular payments from your account.

 Unlike a standing order or direct debit that is set up by a company or bank, a recurring payment is set up by you directly with the concerned company.
 Your bank or building society is not involved anywhere when you are setting up this way of making payments.